+That fundamental axiom of democracy was revolutionary in two senses.
+We focus on the political shift from God’s will to citizens’, but what that recasting necessarily produced was an unprecedented simultaneaity of majoritarian desire and moral goodness.
 Born in the ruins of fanatical disunion, modern political theory appealed to the experience of its theorists.
 Claims to truth and goodness, once warranted by religious authority communicated through civil magistrates, had been blown to splinters by the Wars of the Reformation (1521-1688).
 It seemed indisputable in this moral melee that persons’ visions of the good must end in conflict for the simple reason that their warrants for these claims did.
 The hypothetical state of nature that formed the primordial muck from which these theorists lifted the theory of the modern state was clearly analogous to that monstrous historical anomaly known as Reformation Europe.
 Its lessons indicated that only the desire for order forced persons into states, largely against their will but finally in their self-interest.
 This reluctant association reflected an historical unwillingness to let go of the power of authority that had legitimized the old corporatist social orders.
 The theory saw civil government as a necessary expedient, a conventional agreement, and in the last analysis, a morally neutral agent by which persons pursue their conflicting versions of the good (see “The Axioms of Moral Systems“).
 Each retreat from the moral epicenter of religious authority was regarded as a concession to pragmatic needs, a fracturing of old and natural cohesion justified only by the dire conditions of the Reformation, that cataclysm considered proof of the mendacity of the old corporatist sense of commonweal.
 Where in this cavalcade of expediency is there room for justice?
 What in this fictionalized, desperate version of reluctant association should excite our admiration or stir our patriotism?

 Indeed, contractarian theory contrasts dramatically with the rousing history it seeks to make sense of.
 The overthrow of tyranny and establishment of democracy stir the blood, but when viewed through the lens of the theory used to justify them, we find a disturbing moral anemia.
 For what political cause did the patriots march, fight, and die?
 Liberty!
 And what did social contract theory say they willingly surrendered to establish government?
 Liberty!
 Adherents of the social contract were thus forced by their theoretical foundations to view political history in terms their religious history had well prepared them for.
 Theirs was a lost political Eden in search of redemption and some kind of restoration.
 The theory promised a thin kind of resolution.
 The revolutionaries thought that too much of their precious and compromised freedom had been appropriated by the other party in the contract.
 Yet that explanation leads naturally to a question their theory could not answer and history never has: how much liberty is enough?
 Their theory responded that total liberty, the sort that characterized the state of nature, was clearly too much, and that the amount granted by traditional authority was clearly too little.
 So how much should the individuals who signed the contract in theory and shed the blood in actuality demand?
 In typical modernist fashion, they sought an answer using the only warrants modernism could supply: universal reason rooted in individual experience.